Ph-IRES/workshop_data-analysis/tutorial_dna_data_submissions/README.md

-# Submitting DNA Data to NCBI GenBank and GEOME DataBase
+# Submitting DNA Data to NCBI GenBank and MetaData to GEOME DataBase

 We will use the [GEOME](https://geome-db.org/) suite of tools to submit our DNA sequences and the associated metadata to both the GEOME Database as well as [NCBI GenBank](https://www.ncbi.nlm.nih.gov/).